RaspAP/raspap-docs/docs/faq.md

 Finally, you may check and verify the WireGuard config itself, including PostUp / PostDown rules, by executing `sudo cat /etc/wireguard/wg0.conf`.

+As a last piece of advice, be sure to check more than one client device connection with your WireGuard-enabled AP.
+Some users have reported traffic not routing as expected with one device, while a different device behaves normally.

 Please note that RaspAP provides a front-end to the WireGuard service only.
 It has no way of validating your WireGuard configuration.
 For this reason, bug reports such as "WireGuard not working" won't be considered.